takaakikishida/takaakikishida/README.md

 ### About me:
+- PhD student in Economics at the [Institute of Economics and Econometrics](https://www.unige.ch/gsem/en/research/institutes/iee/), University of Geneva.
 - R and GIS enthusiast, diving deep into causal inference.
 Equally adept with Stata.
 - Interested in Development and Environmental Economics.